akmlabs5/SA-LoanLedger/replit.md

 # Overview

-This platform is a full-stack loan management system tailored for the Saudi Arabian market, integrating SIBOR-based calculations and AI-driven insights.
+**Morouna Loans** is a full-stack loan management system tailored for the Saudi Arabian market, integrating SIBOR-based calculations and AI-driven insights.
 It helps users manage loan portfolios by providing tools for risk management, concentration alerts, and LTV monitoring.
 The system handles bank facilities, collateral tracking, and the full loan lifecycle, all within a mobile-responsive design.
 Its core purpose is to offer intelligent insights for financial portfolio optimization, specifically targeting the unique requirements of the Saudi banking sector.

 # User Preferences